PyMesh/PyMesh/docs/mesh_processing.rst

     >>> vertices, faces, info = pymesh.split_long_edges(mesh, tol)

-This method is often used to elimiate long edges appearing in sliver triangles.
+This method is often used to eliminate long edges appearing in sliver triangles.
 The following figure shows its effect.

 .. image:: _static/split_long_edges.png